stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

   - webdesign
   - analytics
 ---

+__Edit: 2018-10-30.
+Google now calls macros variables (which makes more sense to me).
+I've updated the text but not the screen shots.__

 Google Tag Manager (GTM) is still pretty new as I write this.
 Stuff is still changing so I'm going to try to focus on techniques rather than step by step instructions (but I have some of those too).

 ## What is GTM